openstax/cnx-tools/cnx-url-conversion-tool/README.md

   The output can be shown in command line or exported as a csv or an excel sheet.

 ## Directions
+  Download the tool by going to https://github.com/Rhaptos/cnx-tools and clicking on "clone or download."
+  From there, click on "download zip."
+This will download all of the tools included in this repository, so you might have to delete the tools you don't need.
   Run the script by typing `python conversion-tool.py` and then follow the prompts.